ieee-vgtc/ieeevis.org/content/info/call-participation/posters.md

 * Final Submission of Camera Ready Summaries and Poster PDF: **Tuesday, August 15, 2023**

 All deadlines are at 11:59pm (23:59) AoE **Anywhere on Earth [(AoE)](https://time.is/Anywhere_on_Earth) (new for 2023)**.

+### POSTER DESIGN AND PRINTING
+A PDF copy of the display poster must be submitted on PCS by the camera-ready deadline for inclusion in the online program.

+Authors will also need to bring their own printed version of their poster to display at the conference.

+VIS has no specific formatting requirements or template for display posters.
+However, all posters should include the same title and authors as the 2-page poster summary and should be legible from a distance of 2 meters.
+Posters can be no larger than size A0 (841 x 1189 mm / 33.1 x 46.8 inches) and must be in a portrait orientation.
+If planning to laminate your poster, make sure you leave the requisite margin on all sides.
+The conference will supply poster boards and Velcro for mounting and displaying all posters.

+For authors who do not wish to travel with their posters, there are several printing shops available in around Melbourne, including [Officeworks Bourke Street](https://www.officeworks.com.au/print-copy/c/pcc/posters?cm_sp=all:menu:print-copy:::posters) or [Kwik Copy William Street](https://www.kwikkopy.com.au/poster-printing), both a 10-min walk from the MCEC.
+Prints can be ordered online and picked up from the store.

 ### POSTER SESSION